MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  This policy prevents Microsoft from collecting a user's Microsoft Edge browsing history to be used for personalizing advertising, search, news and other Microsoft services.
+  This policy prevents Microsoft from collecting a user's Microsoft Edge browsing history, favorites & collections, browser usage data and typing like in the address bar to be used for personalizing advertising, search, news, Microsoft Edge and other Microsoft services.

-This setting is only available for users with a Microsoft account.
 This setting is not available for child accounts or enterprise accounts.

 If you disable this policy, users can't change or override the setting.
 If this policy is enabled or not configured, Microsoft Edge will default to the user's preference.